petrLorenc/MyTripTogether/meetings/20-06-18-Project Charter.md

 **Constraints**

- * Group of min 1 and max 10 people
+ * Group of min 1 and max 10 people (up to 100 for universities and schools)
  * Route will be based on data from Google Maps (no assurance about correctness)
  * Link will be valid for certain amount of time